scalacenter/scala3-migrate/CONTRIBUTING.md

 ## Scalafmt

 Be sure to run scalafmt (available in `bin/` folder) to ensure code formatting.
-`bin/scalafmt --diff` formats only the files that have changed from the master branch.
+`bin/scalafmt --diff` formats only the files that have changed from the main branch.

 ## Release

 First, kickstart a CI release to Sonatype by pushing a git tag that correspond to the desired commit
 ```
-git fetch && git log origin/master --pretty=oneline # choose the commit hash you want to tag
+git fetch && git log origin/main --pretty=oneline # choose the commit hash you want to tag
 COMMIT_HASH=70e06a8755dc3ca07e270fb1b1982cb45a863024 # change this variable
 VERSION=0.1.0 # change this variable
 git tag -af "v$VERSION" $COMMIT_HASH -m "v$VERSION" && git push -f origin v$VERSION